nicohiggs/football_annotations/README.md

+# Where to find the files you will need

+The videos I need you to annotate are found at...

+Each videos corresponding .csv file has the same name but without "... \_fps.mp4" and just "... .csv" instead.
+For example, if you are annotating `2015 002 08-30-15 LAURIER D @ YORK O_fps.mp4` the corresponding .csv is titled `2015 002 08-30-15 LAURIER D @ YORK O.csv`.
+The .csv files already exists for each video with some annotations already recorded.
+You can find the one I need you to update at...

+To see which videos still need to be done, or are already done, see ...
+Simply pick one that has the ...

 # The .csv's

 A .csv file already exists for each video that needs to be annotated.
 For example, `2015 002 08-30-15 LAURIER D @ YORK O.csv` will already contain the fields: